RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   VPC endpoint allows you to connect to AWS services using a private network instead of using the public Internet

-  A VPC endpoint enables private connectivity between the VPC and S3 without using an internet gateway or NAT device.
+  A VPC endpoint enables **private connectivity between the VPC and S3 / DynamoDB without using an internet gateway or NAT device.**

+- Interface Endpoint

+  an interface endpoint is a horizontally scaled, redundant VPC endpoint that provides private connectivity to a service.
+It is an elastic network interface with a private IP address that serves as an entry point for traffic destined to the AWS service.
+Interface endpoints are used to connect VPCs with AWS services

 ## Amazon Rekognition